jnbetancourt/SimpleEDA/README.md

 6) If someone else has made changes to the same files as you, there will be a message saying that there is a conflict.
 You can use that dialog to open a merge tool that allows you to merge your changes with the ones on GitHub.
-7) Click the button that says "Push"
+7) Click the button that says "Push".

-Testing....